deaxparadox/ArtOfRust/docs/ArtOfRust/learn/117-frealess-concurrency/102-creating-new-thread.md

 - we call the `thread::spawn` function and pass it a closure containing the code we want to run in the new thread.

-- The example prints some text from a main thread and other text from the new thread:
+- The example in Listing 16.1 prints some text from a main thread and other text from the new thread:

 ```rust
 use std::thread;